 While I stand by the advice in that ebook and disagree 100% with her assertion that I have made sacrifices for my own personal success and not for the benefit of my family, once I was able to step back and think about her words, I realized I had in some ways become addicted to the frantic pace and starting new things rather than looking for ways to enjoy some of the benefits of the hard work I put into my business in the early years.

-It would have been easy to just dismiss her entire review because of the tone or the overly harsh criticism, and I think a lot of people would have advised me to do that, but if I had, I would have missed out on the chance for some introspection and the nuggets of truth it contained.
+It would have been easy to just dismiss her entire review because of the tone of the overly harsh criticism, and I think a lot of people would have advised me to do that, but if I had, I would have missed out on the chance for some introspection and the nuggets of truth it contained.

-Intentional living is about doing the things that are important to you even when they’re not easy.
+Live Intentionally is about doing the things that are important to you even when they’re not easy.

 I remember feeling like a fraud as a young mother; I was reading to my baby because it was important to me to raise readers, but it felt forced.
 And then I realized that sometimes that’s what intentional mothering looks like: choosing to do the things that are important to us even when they’re not easy or don’t come naturally.

 Living intentionally means defining your values and making choices that reflect those values.